somhi/PCXT_DeMiSTify/sidi/README.md

 Read the main [Readme](https://github.com/somhi/PCXT_DeMiSTify) also.

+### MiST firmware

+Compile the latest firmware from [mist-devel](https://github.com/mist-devel/mist-firmware) if the available binary has been built before 09/03/23.

 ### STATUS

+* **IDE HD image can now be used in MiST ports**.
+Just add an image file named **PCXT.HD0** at the root of the SD card.
+Not all geometries are accepted.
+It should work with PCem standard geometries.

-* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
+* UART port needs to be used to load floppy images through the serdrive app using a USB Serial cable.
+Press ALT key during XT-IDE boot process to anable the IDE COM detection.

 * ADLIB sound not implemented due to lack of BRAM in this board.